-This indoor bin, or caddy, can smell really bad in a few hours.
+A kitchen bin, or caddy, can start smelling really badly in a few days.
 This is because of the warm temperatures in the kitchen.

-There are several ways to reduce the smells.
+There are several ways to stop it from smelling.

 A quick wash and spray over with a fragrant cleaning fluid, after emptying, all helps.

 Some people use bicarbonate of soda powder, sprinkled in the base, after washout.

-It is not possible to get a completely odor free compost bin, or caddy, but we have found that torn up newspaper lining the caddy will soak up liquids which, otherwise, can begin to smell quickly.
+It is not possible to get a completely odor free compost bin, or caddy, but we have found that torn up newspaper lining the caddy will soak up liquids which can begin to smell quickly.

 One of the best smelly bin solutions is to empty it every day, of course.